genexus-books/Saia/README.md

 One of the great benefits of using SAIA is the ability to select a Large Language Model (LLM) and later switch to another without changing your definitions.
 Thus, SAIA acts as a secure bridge, connecting enterprise applications to LLMs while providing a variety of tools and features to boost productivity and innovation.

-Whant to contact us about Saia?
+Want to contact us about Saia?
 Go to [genexus.com/Saia](https://www.genexus.com/en/products/saia)

 # About this repository